 Pontiac watches are well known within the Benelux (Belgium, the Netherlands, and Luxembourg).
-There are quite a lot of collectors in these countries.
+There are many collectors in these countries.
 Outside of that area…not so much.
 I hope to change that.

 A. Kinsbergen and his three brothers launched Pontiac in Belgium and the Netherlands in 1932.
 Mr. Kinsbergen was also an agent for Omega and Tissot.
 Suprécis registered Pontiac in Biel – Switzerland.
 Therefore, Suprécis technically made the first Pontiac watches.
 Until the 1970s, the logo is with the large P extended over the other letters.
 After that, the letter P is the same as the others.

-Although they mainly produced “3 hand” or “time-only” dress watches, that isn’t all they produced.
-Pontiac also produced divers and chronographs.
+Although they mainly produced “3 hand” or “time-only” dress watches, that isn’t all they created.
+Pontiac also produced dive watches and chronographs.

 Pontiac has used a lot of manufacturers for their movements over the years.
-Landeron movements are very common in their chronographs but Pontiac also used Venus and Valjoux movements.
+Landeron movements are widespread in their chronographs, but Pontiac also used Venus and Valjoux movements.

 For their dress watches Pontiac used almost all major Swiss manufacturers: